tonik/docs/development.md

 ### Giving access to the global variables inside theme's scripts

-To bypass conflicts with global variables, scripts outputted by Webpack are enclosed inside scope.
+To bypass conflicts with global variables, scripts outputted by Webpack are enclosed inside a scope.
 This force you to say explicitly which external variables you want inside theme scripts.

 > By default, starter gives you access to the jQuery shipped with WordPress.